Skip to content

 See Persons Disqualified from Fostering Procedure

 A foster carer may give written notice at any time of their wish to resign from the role.
 Once written notice has been given, their approval will automatically be terminated 28 days after receipt of the notice.
 Should a foster carer who has resigned subsequently wish to foster again, they will need to be assessed.
-There is no requirement for the fostering panel to be notified of resignations.
-However the panel may find it helpful to be advised, as part of its monitoring role.
+Fostering Panel are notified of all resignations received.